-Ideally, by the end of the session, candidates will have demonstrated the following required rescues.
+Ideally by the end of the session, candidates will have demonstrated the following required rescues.
+These need to be performed from the one type of craft chosen by the candidate.
 Tutor to maintain a record of what has been completed successfully.

-- Deep water rescues;

-- Getting back on the board effectively;

-- Recovery of a swimmer to shore using a prone board-based rescue.
+- Deep water rescues (canoe, kayak and stand up paddleboarder); - Capsize and an effective self-rescue; - Recovery of a swimmer to shore using a boat/board-based rescue.